schitresh/system-design/design_concepts/1_architecture/5_efficiency.md

 - Performance profiling tools

 ## Throughput (or Bandwidth)
-- The rate at which a system, process, or network can transfer data or perform operations in a given time period
+- The rate at which a system, process, or network
+  - Can transfer data or perform operations in a given time period
 - Difference from Latency
   - Latency: Time consumed for the transfer of one data packet
   - Throughput: Number of data packets arrived within a second